-Pancreatitis (inflammation of the pancreas) is very painful and in serious cases can be fatal.
+Pancreatitis in dogs (inflammation of the pancreas) is very painful and in serious cases can be fatal.
 Many holistic veterinarians believe that most cases of canine pancreatitis are due to inappropriate diet.
 This page looks at the symptoms, causes and treatment of pancreatitis and how diet and dietary supplements can be used to prevent this problem in dogs.

 The pancreas is a delicate organ that is easily damaged and slow to heal.
 It has two important functions - first, it produces insulin for the body to use and store glucose; second, it also produces pancreatic enzymes (amylase, lipase, and protease) that enable the body to digest and absorb fats and proteins in the digestive tract.